The Madness of Pop Psychiatry

 What do these drugs feel like?

 Here’s a video from a woman with schizoaffective disorder, which is sort of like a cross between schizophrenia and depression.
-It’s ~12 minutes long, so I’ve quoted key portions below which are relevant to Jane’s story.
+It’s ~12 minutes long, so I’ve quoted key portions below which are relevant to Karen’s story.

 After trying multiple antipsychotics, here’s her summary of the major side effect (lightly edited):